nasa/cumulus-docs/docs/deployment.md

     $ cp -r ../cumulus/packages/deployment/app.example ./app

-[Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track daac-specific configuraiton changes:
+### [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track daac-specific configuraiton changes:

     $ git remote set-url origin https://github.com/cumulus-nasa/<daac>-deploy
 	$ git push origin master

-You can then add/commit changes as needed.
+You can then [add/commit](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) changes as needed.

-### Prepare AWS
+### Prepare AWS configuration

+**Set Access Keys:**

+Create [Access Keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for a user with IAM Create-User permissions, then export the access keys:

+    $ export AWS_ACCESS_KEY_ID=<AWS access key>
+    $ export AWS_SECRET_ACCESS_KEY=<AWS secret key>
+    $ export AWS_REGION=<region>  # this should be us-east-1 unless told otherwise.

+If you don't want to set environment variables, [access keys can be stored locally via the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 **Create S3 Buckets:**
+These buckets can be created with the AWS command line utility or the web interfece.

+See [creating s3 buckets](./create_bucket.md) for more information on how to create a bucket.

 The following s3 buckets should be created (replacing prefix with whatever you'd like, generally your organization/DAAC's name):